vega-studio/deltav/docs/optimization.md

 ## Spread out updates over time

-When you're dealing with HUGE datasets you shouldn't be soo aggressive with your updates if you plan on moving or changingg everything.
-ALWAYS consider spreading oout your updates over time.
+When you're dealing with HUGE datasets you shouldn't be too aggressive with your updates if you plan on moving or changing everything.
+ALWAYS consider spreading out your updates over time.

 This is VERY easy to do with DeltaV too: